AdaInTheLab/the-human-pattern-lab-docs/docs/lab/code-status.md

 # 📄 End of Document

-_Maintained by Dara & Lyric — The Human Pattern Lab_
+_Maintained by Ada & Lyric — The Human Pattern Lab_